henrikglass/rustfuck/README.md

 # rustfuck
 An implementation of brainfuck in rust.
-Probably buggy.
 This is my first time writing something in rust, and I struggled with it a bit.
 Don't judge me based on the state of the code lol.